 Hauschild set up direct lines for physicians who want to talk to another physician so they will not have to wait on hold for a receptionist.

 "Nothing angers a specialist more than when they get into a queue," says Hauschild.
 "Doctors are busy people.
 They don’t want to be in a queue."

 Physicians Plus also recently set up a 24-hour nursing call center to triage patient calls.
 That hotline replaces a medical answering service and has its own phone number.
 Physicians Plus will eventually publish a toll-free number for patients to call 24 hours a day.

 It may sound basic, but Cone also cautions practice administrators to make sure they publish the correct phone numbers and clearly list any distinctions between numbers.
 Patients who didn’t know what a TDD line was often called the second number listed, assuming it was for emergencies.
 Now the practice lists the number for hearing impaired.

 • Anticipate variations in volume.

 On the Tuesday after Labor Day, the phones went crazy in the Physicians Plus internal medicine department.
 Six phone receptionists tried to answer the calls quickly, but at one time, 27 patients were on hold in the waiting queue.

 "Physicians Plus Medical Group sent flu announcements to thousands of patients, and the patients got them on Saturday," says Hauschild.
 "We probably got several hundred calls [from patients] just to schedule their flu shots."

 Hauschild was unaware of the timing of the mailing.
 But as much as possible, she tries to anticipate events that may trigger a surge in phone calls.

-When the medical group announced that it was integrating with the University of Wisconsin, Hauschild was ready.
-She added staff on the phones, distributed question and answer sheets to other staff so they could respond to patient questions, and set up a hotline in the patient relations department.
+After a later situation following another big announcement by the medical group, Hauschild was ready.
+She added staff on the phones, distributed question-and-answer sheets to other staff so they could respond to patient questions, and set up a hotline in the patient relations department.